 // why it matters With over 15,000 stars and 15,000 contributors, Homebrew is effectively the default way millions of developers set up their machines, making it a critical distribution channel for developer-facing software.
 If you're building a tool that developers need to install, getting it listed here dramatically lowers the barrier to adoption and signals legitimacy to a technical audience.

-Homebrew Cask is a command-line tool that lets Mac users install desktop applications like Chrome or VS Code with a single typed command, replacing the traditional 'download, unzip, drag to Applications folder' process.
-It acts like an app store you control from your terminal, managing installations, updates, and removals for thousands of Mac apps automatically.
+Homebrew Cask is a command-line tool that lets Mac users install desktop applications — like Google Chrome or Visual Studio Code — with a single typed command instead of manually downloading, dragging, and dropping files.
+It acts like an app store that runs in the terminal, automating the entire installation and management process for Mac software.

 endoflife.date is a community-maintained website and API that tracks when popular software, operating systems, and programming tools stop receiving support and security updates.
 It turns scattered, hard-to-find end-of-life dates into a clean, searchable directory covering hundreds of products — from iPhone models to databases to cloud platforms.